 This is a very important step!
 Let’s be honest, paying off debt quickly is extremely mentally draining.
 Keeping mentally strong throughout this process will help you from burning out.
-You’re working so hard to pay off debt and taking care of your family at the same time.
+You’re working so hard to pay off debt and take care of your family at the same time.

 I get it!

 Life is still happening, and there will be times that you feel like breaking down because you feel like there is no end.
-I say this because, I had some down moments myself.
+I say this because I had some down moments myself.

 We are all humans, and our emotions can take the best of us mentally.
 I am a big advocate for prioritizing mental health.
-Here are tips to keep up mentally motivation:
+Here are tips to keep mentally motivation:

 - Find a family member to share your progress with (mine was my mom)